AltropInc/alt/doc/script/ParametricTypes.md

 y = x;   // okay, Point #(int) is a subtype of Point #(type UnitT: integral)
 ```

-Because class inheritance can add more refinements and extentions than parameter refinements, the subtype relationship must follow the inheritance hierarchy.
+Because class inheritance can add more refinements and extensions than parameter refinements, the subtype relationship must follow the inheritance hierarchy.
 Only when we derive `IntPoint` from `IntegralPoint`:

 ```altscript
 class IntPoint is IntegralPoint #(int) { }